 These days are also free of charge, and on a Saturday.
 Booking a place essential.
 Tea / coffee provided, although you will need to bring a packed lunch.

-In addition to this the Parish Finance Officer is also available by telephone and e-mail to answer questions and queries.
+In addition to this general support is also available by telephone and e-mail to answer questions and queries.
 Appointments in the office are available, parish visits are also possible.
 For more information please contact:

 PCC Treasurers' Handbook

 To view the document please click here.
-(This file is 8Mb)
+(This file is 5Mb)

 Charitable Status/Charity Number